presidential-innovation-fellows/code-gov-web/README.md

 > All contributions to this project will be released under the CC0 dedication.
-By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.
+By submitting a pull request, you are agreeing to comply with this waiver of the copyright interest.

 > This repo is built on top of the
 [Angular2 Webpack Starter](https://github.com/AngularClass/angular2-webpack-starter)